 In 1954, Kansas City Power & Light created this ranch-style house as a model home.
 It was gussied up with all of the latest and greatest technological advancements, which now amuse and delight the nostalgic visitors passing through.

 The very definition of the post-WWII suburban dream, the All-Electric House operated as a model home in Prairie Village (a suburb of Kansas City) throughout 1954.
 During that time, it saw more than 62,000 visitors—which is more people than lived in all of Johnson County.
 Eventually, the home was purchased.
 It was a single-family home for more than 40 years before being converted into a museum.
 The home is famous for its decorations during the holiday season when it is tinseled up in period style, including an aluminum Christmas tree and classic 1950s gifts.

 In 2017, the museum moved from its former location in Shawnee to a new display center.
-The entire home was loaded onto the back of a truck and driven the 9 miles down the road to the Johnson County Heritage Center.
-The All-Electric House’s reopening in June will give even more people the opportunity to walk through the front door and down memory lane.
+The entire home was loaded onto the back of a truck and driven the 9 miles down the road to the Johnson County Museum’s new home in the Johnson County Arts & Heritage Center.
+The All-Electric House’s inclusion inside the Museum’s exhibits gives even more people the opportunity to walk through the front door and down memory lane.